tianon/wishlist/zulip.md

 - better multi-window support (opening a conversation/topic/channel in a new tab/window without multiplying notifications)

+- "Drafts are not synced to other devices and browsers." is rubbish and they *should* be sync'd, especially to/from mobile (typing a comment, want to preview it or type it on a bigger device, etc)

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)